ravi-n4s/Ludo-Pygame/README.md

 * Move Indicator after dice roll

-* Highlight the boxes to click
+* Highlight the boxes to click after a dice roll

 * Try and implement sounds for valid and invalid clicks